 Renew online at Georgia Gateway · Call DFCS: 1-877-423-4746

-The Georgia Medicaid renewal cycle: annual redetermination
+The Georgia Medicaid recertification and renewal cycle

 Renewal cycles split into two procedural paths depending on eligibility category:

-- MAGI populations (children, pregnant women, parent caretakers, adult expansion in states that have expanded, Pathways to Coverage in Georgia): renewed using Modified Adjusted Gross Income methodology.
+• MAGI populations (children, pregnant women, parent caretakers, adult expansion in states that have expanded, Pathways to Coverage in Georgia): renewed using Modified Adjusted Gross Income methodology.
 Income is verified through the federal data services hub including Social Security Administration earnings, Internal Revenue Service tax data, and Equifax wage data; in Georgia the Georgia Department of Labor quarterly wage records supplement these federal sources.

 Ex parte Georgia Medicaid renewal: the federal mandate